-2019-2020 COVID Impact: Effective March 16, 2020, Accelerated Charter Elementary School (ACES) followed the LA County Department of Public Health guidelines to close the school to teachers, staff and students.
+2019-2020 COVID Impact: Effective March 16, 2020, The Accelerated School followed the LA County Department of Public Health guidelines to close the school to teachers, staff and students.
 During School Closure we continued to provide opportunities for continuous, academic learning for students; continued meal services for students, families and community; all employees will be compensated during closure; and we provided on-going mental health and health services to students in need.
 Much of the staff spent the spring semester, March-June, making family and student contact to support them with the transition to distance learning.
 This included daily phone calls to students who were absent from synchronous learning or who were struggling with asynchronous assignments, coordinating additional community services for students such as food pickup, and providing technology support to families.

 Technology: Since closure, technology continues to be an area in which many of our families are impacted.
 While the school provided every student with either a tablet or Chromebook, internet in the home is a struggle for low income families.
 Our technology department and support staff provided and continue to provide support for families in how to apply for discounted internet or how to apply for a school funded hotspot.
 For some families, a physically distant home visit was provided to support families in connecting to the internet and using the technology.
-On March 13th students in grades 2-6 were provided a laptop; and packets to complete.
-Tablets were purchased for students in grades TK-1.